-Julie Kornfeld is Vice Provost for Academic Programs and an associate professor of epidemiology at the Mailman School of Public Health.
+Julie Kornfeld was appointed Vice Provost for Academic Programs on January 1, 2020, and is also an Associate Professor of Epidemiology at the Mailman School of Public Health.

-Professor Kornfeld is also a scholar in public health education and teaches in the core curriculum at the Mailman School of Public Health, where she was previously Vice Dean for Education and has been an associate professor of epidemiology since 2016.
-She has taught numerous courses in public health and medicine and is committed to the development and implementation of innovation in interdisciplinary education.
+As a scholar, Kornfeld focuses on public health education and teaches in the core curriculum at the Mailman School of Public Health, where she was previously Vice Dean for Education and has been an Associate Professor of Epidemiology since 2016.